jiakaiBot/deCloudflare/INSTRUCTION.md

 </summary>

-This procedure will give you a stop_cloudflare fork with a privacy-respecting configuration to do pushes with SSH over Tor using `codeberg.org`.
+This procedure will give you a cloudflare-tor fork with a privacy-respecting configuration to do pushes with SSH over Tor using `git.sdf.org`.
 Below procedure is designed for _Linux_.
 The first step covers Windows too, but these instructions probably need more adaptations for Windows and other platforms.

-**WARNING: Codeberg is blocking some non-temporary email providers**

 - Linux: `aptitude install git tor ssh`
 - Windows: Download `PortableGit` from [Github](https://github.com/git-for-windows/) & run `git-bash.exe`

 1. Install Git, SSH(Not Windows), and Tor (if you haven't already)
-1. Create a `codeberg.org` account (username "snowden" will be used for this example)
+1. Create a `git.sdf.org` account (username "snowden" will be used for this example)
 1. Create an SSH key pair `$ ssh-keygen -t rsa -N '' -C 'snowden at git' -f "$HOME"/.ssh/id_rsa_mrsnowden`
 1. Edit `$HOME/.ssh/config`:
 ```
-    host git.fuwafuwa.moe
+    host git.sdf.org
-         hostname     git.fuwafuwa.moe
+         hostname     git.sdf.org
          ForwardX11   no
          ProxyCommand connect -4 -S 127.0.0.1:9050 $(tor-resolve %h 127.0.0.1:9050) %p
     host mrsnowden